Maritime Services Training Institute

-Maritime Services Training Institute (MSTI, 海事訓練學院) is a post-secondary educational institution in Hong Kong which provides training in maritime services.
+Maritime Services Training Institute (MSTI, 海事訓練學院) is a public post-secondary educational institution in Hong Kong which provides training in maritime services.
+It is operated by the Vocational Training Council.

 The MSTI was previously known as the Seamen's Training Centre; its name was changed to in 2003 to reflect a broader scope.
 Part of the impetus for the MSTI's establishment was to provide training, and opportunities for those engaged in marine-related industries, and to make careers in marine services more attractive to the younger generation.